zimny-lech/CyTube-Plus/README.md

 <p align="center"><img src="https://dl.dropboxusercontent.com/s/7mrz85gl29eiiks/logo.png"/></p>
 ## About

+***

 ### Q: What is CyTube Plus?

 **A:** It's an easy to configure, powerful <b>JavaScript/CSS library</b> for [CyTube](https://github.com/calzoneman/sync) channels administrators, adding new features and enhancements.
 Latest release works with **2.4.5** CyTube version.

+Latest release includes links from my personal example set of channel themes, logos and emotes.
+During library customization you can leave it, remove any element, or expand it by adding your own links.

+### Q: Where can I see CyTube Plus in action?

+**A:** Go to example http://cytu.be/r/plus channel.
+All library options in this room are enabled by default.

+***

 ### Q: What this library exactly does?